SUNY Maritime College Data & Information Overview

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2017-2018, 516 students took at least one online class at SUNY Maritime College.
-This is an increase from the 488 students who took online classes the previous year.
+In 2018-2019, 478 students took at least one online class at SUNY Maritime College.
+This is a decrease from the 516 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|